logo

 Medical Scans and Check-Ups

-At 19 weeks, you will likely have a detailed ultrasound scan, also known as the anomaly scan or mid-pregnancy scan apart from regular check-ups.
+If your monthly visit is due, you can schedule one at 19 weeks.
+You will likely have a detailed ultrasound scan, also known as the anomaly or mid-pregnancy scan, apart from regular check-ups.

 Content Banner